Soil: Hydric (Wet) – Mesic (Medium)

-Flowers: The flower head is a long thick spike of tube-like flowers that bloom from the bottom up.
+Flowers: The flower head is a long thick spike of tiny tube-like flowers that bloom from the bottom up.
 There are several spikes per plant.
 The flowers are about 1/4″ wide, with 5 petals, 4 stamens and 1 pistil.

 Leaves: The opposite leaves are 4″-6″ long, lance-shaped, rough textured and toothed.
 They grow on a square, grooved stem.